mousepawmedia/devdocs/network/source/network/phabricator.rst

 Perhaps the single most important button here is :guilabel:`Clone`, which provides the URIs for the repository, as used in the :code:`git clone` command.

-..
-IMPORTANT:: Be sure you select the correct URI!
+..  important:: Be sure you select the correct URI!
 The one beginning in
     :code:`ssh://` is recommended, as it uses your SSH keys to authenticate.
     See :ref:`gitarc_importrepos`.